PigeonProtocolConsortium/pigeon-spec/dev_docs.md

 # Where Do Files Go in a Bundle?

+**UPDATE 17 OCT 2020:** After some review, I realize that the way files were included in bundles does not make sense:

+ * Deeply nested directory structures were hard to implement and maintain.
+ * Forcing the _sender_ to state a file's content hash does not make sense from a security or performance perspective.
+  * Even if the _sender_ states a file's hash, the reciever is still required to verify the hash- why bother?

+Files ("blobs") are transferred alongside the `*.pgn` message bundle.
+It is the responsibility of the _receiver_ (not the sender) to calculate the multihash of an incoming file.

+Files added to a blob must follow these naming rules:

+ * The [filename extension](https://en.wikipedia.org/wiki/Filename_extension) is located in the same directory as the `messages.pgn` file.
+ * The filename must follow [8.3 filename conventions](https://en.wikipedia.org/wiki/8.3_filename).
+  * The file extension must be `.blb`.
+  * The filename cannot be longer than 8 chars.

-Since Pigeon messages can contain files (blobs), we need a way to include those files with the bundle.
-Blobs are added to bundles using a series of nested directories, shown in the example below.
+~~Since Pigeon messages can contain files (blobs), we need a way to include those files with the bundle.
+Blobs are added to bundles using a series of nested directories, shown in the example below.~~

-Example:
+~~Example:~~

-a user exports a bundle that contains a few messages and the following blobs:
+~~a user exports a bundle that contains a few messages and the following blobs:~~

 ```
 FILE.622PRNJ7C0S05XR2AHDPKWMG051B1QW5SXMN2RQHF2AND6J8VGPG